Andrew Lincoln’s ‘Tearful’ First Statement Over Shocking ‘Walking Dead’ Exit

-Andrew Lincoln made a tearful, shocking statement regarding his departure from The Walking Dead at the end of Season 9 of the wildly popular AMC series.
+Andrew Lincoln made a tearful, shocking statement regarding his departure from The Walking Dead at the end of Season 9.
 The actor confirmed his departure and addressed the elephant in the room during the show’s Friday, July 20, San Diego Comic-Con panel.

 “I want to say something because there seems to be an elephant in the room.
 This will be my last season playing the part of Rick Grimes,” Lincoln said of his departure, as per Us Weekly.